electron/electron/docs/api/frameless-window.md

 #### `hidden`

 Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls (“traffic lights”) in the top left.
+Additionally the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars] will be enabled.

 ```javascript
 const { BrowserWindow } = require('electron')